Skip to main content

 ValueDescription

-ExtractattachmentExpects all incoming emails to only have one attachment and then uses the attachment to create the mail object.
+ExtractattachmentExpects each incoming email to contain exactly one attachment and uses that attachment to create the mail object.

-Extractattachment2Expects all incoming emails to only have one attachment that’s encoded in MIME type Message/rfc822.
-The mailbridge will extract the attachment and form the mail object based on the attachment.
+Extractattachment2Expects each incoming email to contain exactly one attachment encoded with the MIME type Message/rfc822.
+The mailbridge extracts the attachment and creates the mail object from it.

 logWrites the email to the log.